What is an ally?

 Nursing in public normalizes breastfeeding for everyone.
 Do it.
 Or give a cheerful thumbs up to someone who is.

 Employers can be lactation allies by supporting pumping parents when they return to work, giving them time, space, and facilities to allow them to feed their babies through the first year of life and beyond.
-Electing leaders who are pushing for the United States to have paid parental leave is will be a game-changer for all families.
+Electing leaders who push the United States to have paid parental leave will be a game-changer for all families.

 Know a lactation ally who is making a difference?
-Thank they for their support in other people’s success.
+Thank them for their support in other people’s success.